Wichita Falls, Texas Therapists

 According to the U.S. Census Bureau, the city is home to roughly 105,000 inhabitants.
 More notably, Wichita Falls’ population is increasing at a steady rate significantly higher than many surrounding cities.
 Given the many appealing characteristics of Wichita Falls, it is not surprising to see why many families are choosing to move there.
 The most common driving force behind one’s decision to move domiciles has to do with work.
 Job opportunities like raises in pay or new jobs altogether are also the typical factors motivating a family’s decision to go to Wichita Falls.

-However, not everyone who is searching for a job is able to find one, despite a willingness to participate in the labor market.
+However, not everyone who is searching for a job can find one, despite a willingness to participate in the labor market.
 Chronic unemployment and poverty are problems the city is facing.
 Many people in the area are living paycheck to paycheck, below the federal poverty level.
 The economic issues plaguing the community of Wichita Falls are ancillary to a separate intricate problem relating to health.
 Experts are saying the city is going through a “mental health crisis.”
 Let’s go over what that means, why the situation is so bad in Wichita Falls, and what you can do to get in contact with a therapist who can help if you are in need.

 The link between crime and mental health is no secret.
 Research indicates areas with high rates of crime also see high rates of individuals who experience mental illness.